MattFryer/Qlik-Web-Highlight/wordpress/qlikview-highlight/readme.txt

 == Screenshots ==

 1. An example section of QlikView script showing the syntax highlighting provided by this plugin.
+2. Includes a support for adding shortcode via the Wordpress visual post/page editor.

 == Changelog ==
 = 0.2 =